mkbabb/parse-that/README.md

 cannot you may run into some performance issues.
 This stems, among other things, primarily from JavaScript's lack of tail call optimization.
 Again, see the [left recursion](./docs/left-recursion.md) document for more information.

+## `pretty`

+A pretty-printing submodule, inspired by Prettier, is included in the Rust implementation.
+I wanted to have something similar in Rust for my own projects, but I couldn't find anything that was simple enough to use.
+So I wrote my own.
+Check out the `pretty` docs for more information.

 ## API & examples